berkerol/sprinter-turtle/README.md

 2D top down road crossing game.

-Also works as a beautiful simulation when probabilites are increased.
+Also works as a beautiful simulation when probabilities are increased.

 ![ss](screenshots/ss.bmp)